wadey/wadey.github.com/mons/resume.md

 ## SOFTWARE ENGINEER INTERN, INTEL, COLORADO SPRINGS, CO 2005 ##

 As an intern in the automation department, I configured and maintained the Windows terminal servers and developed web applications.
 I created a web-based firewall log summary viewer for the information security team.
-I worked with another developer to produce a statistical analysis program that ensured the measured data in the factory fell within the required range.
+I worked with another developer to produce a statistical analysis program that ensured the measured data in the factory fell within the expected ranges.

 Technologies used: Perl, Apache HTTPD, C#, MS SQL Server